berttejeda/bert.docs/README.md

 # How to use

-If you're on Windows, you should be able to install the project reqiurements using the [bootstrap.bat](bootstrap.bat) script.
+If you're on Windows, you should be able to install the project requirements using the [bootstrap.bat](bootstrap.bat) script.

 This will install `chocolatey`, `pp`, and `pandoc` on your system.
 It requires the `7z` command, so it'll install that as well.